AnotiaWang/AnotiaWang/README.md

 - **AliYunPanBot**: Collects submissions of resources in Aliyun Drive, and publishes qualified ones to channel.
 Serves over 30,000 users in channel and group.

 - **Catbox_Uploader_Bot**: Simple bot that can upload your Telegram files to the storage service Catbox and Litterbox.

+- **AntiChannelSpammersBot**: Bot that can delete messages from users appearing as channels.
+Also supports messages from anonymous admins and from the linked channels.